Raine Peltokoski

 Raine started competing actively in 1989, and took his first Finnish championship title in the Modified division at the 1993 IPSC Finnish Handgun Championship.
 He focused on pistol and shotgun competitions until 2005, when he also started to focus on the rifle discipline.
 From 2010 to 2012 he continuously led the Finnish practical shooting rankings with full 100% results in both Open pistol, Open rifle and Standard shotgun.

+Raine is the father of renowned conductor, pianist, and composer, Tarmo Peltokoski.